JoshuaDull/GitHub-Desktop/_episodes/04-github-pages.md

 There are various options for setting up a GitHub Pages site.
 Let's run through a few of them now.

-### The gh-pages branch

-GitHub Pages uses a special branch in your GitHub repository to look for website content, and by default this is the branch with the name 'gh-pages'.
-You can actually change this, under repository settings, to use for instance the master branch instead, but let's stick with the default for now.

-It's possible to create a new branch directly on GitHub.

-> ## Create a new branch
+> ## Create index.md
-> 1. Using GitHub Desktop, create a new branch in your `github_username.github.io` repo:
-> - Click the arrow next to 'Current branch'
-> - Click 'New branch'
+>
-> - Name the new branch 'gh-pages' and click 'Create'.
-> 2. In your text editor, create a new text file.
+> 1. In your text editor, create a new text file.
-> 3. Add a header like: '## Hello World' or any other text.
+> 2. Add a header like: '## Hello World' or any other text.
-> 4. Save the file to your local repository.
+> 3. Save the file to your local repository.
 Make sure the file is named 'index.md'.
-> 5. Using GitHub Desktop, make a new commit and push this new branch to our remote repository.
+> 4. Using GitHub Desktop, make a new commit and push your changes to GitHub (our remote repository).
 >
 {: .checklist}

 ### View your site

-If we now visit `https://github-username.github.io/`, we should see the contents of the index.md file that created earlier.
+If we now visit **`https://github-username.github.io/`**, we should see the contents of the index.md file that created earlier.
-Usually it's available instantly, but it can take a few seconds and in the worst case a few minutes if GitHub are very busy.
+Usually it's available instantly, but it can take a few seconds and in the worst case a few minutes if GitHub are very busy. **If you don't see your changes, try refreshing the page.**

 ### Adding content with mardkdown

 Markdown is a simple syntax for editing web pages.
 It's limited in what it can do, but is easy to learn.
 - [Mastering Markdown](https://guides.github.com/features/mastering-markdown/) is a helpful tutorial for leanring the functions of markdown using GitHub Pages.
 - [Markdown Live Preview](https://markdownlivepreview.com/) let's your edit and preview markdown so you can see how the syntax changes the style.
-- You can even add emojis: [Emoji Cheatsheet](https://github.com/ikatyang/emoji-cheat-sheet/blob/master/README.md)

 > ## Challenge: Working with Markdown
-> 1. Use the [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to add more styled text to your home-page:
+> 1. Use the [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to add more styled text to your home-page (index.md):
-> - Add a header.
+> - Add a list.
 > - Add a link to `google.com`.
 > 2. Add an image to your site.
 You can use an image online or upload an image to your repository.
 > - Online Image: Find an image online, right-click on the image, and choose 'copy link address'.
 Paste this image link into the (parentheses).